gomods/athens-charts/README.md

 * Create issues, create PRs, ... let's make this better together.
 * See [Contributing](CONTRIBUTING.md)

-### Publish new chart version
+### Publish a new chart version
-Change the version in `Chart.yaml`.
+Create a PR that changes the version in `Chart.yaml`.
 When the change is merged to main, it will trigger creating a release.

 A version bump is not enforced, so changes are collected on branch `main` and only released when the version of the chart is changed.

+To release the chart with a new Athens version, the PR that bumps the Athens image version is created automatically.
+This can be merged to `main` without impact for the current release.
+After this, create a PR that updates the Chart version to release the chart using the new Athens image version.